Jack Emanuel: Trial of murderers

 The trial heard that one of the leaders of the Tolai, William Taupa, had decided that the land dispute could only be brought to a resolution by the death of a kiap.
 There was also suspicion that Emanuel had been targeted because of his involvement in the 1958 incident at Navuneram.
 After an unusually long trial (it had been expected to last three weeks), on 20 June Taupa and one other were convicted of murder.
 Three of the others on trial were found guilty of being accessories and the remaining defendants found not guilty.
 Charges against the other eight men, not yet brought to trial, were dropped.
 The men convicted received sentences of imprisonment ranging from 18 months to 15 years.
 The Australian administration considered imposing collective punitive measures against the Tolai, but decided against this course.

 The trial was reported to have cost around AU$250,000, but may have been up to double that.
 The cost of the trial was borne by the general budget of the territory, to the detriment of other public spending.
-The case brought questions as to whether the British-style legal system was suited to the administration of territories in the developing world.
-Australian legal writer Jack Goldring, writing in 1972, though the right to a fair trial required the system for serious offences but that there was a case for summary justice for lower-level offences.
+The case raised questions as to whether the British-style legal system was suited to the administration of territories in the developing world.
+Australian legal writer Jack Goldring, writing in 1972, thought the right to a fair trial required the system for serious offences but that there was a case for summary justice for lower-level offences to ease pressures on the limited funds available for administering the territory.
 The trial also brought public attention to the behaviour of officers of the Royal Papua New Guinea Constabulary, particularly with regards to corruption and abuses of power.